 - the PFCP protocol extensions to support L2TP tunneling over N6/SGi for 5GC/EPS is to be standardized based on the solution#8 as described in 6.8 in Rel-17.

 - The normative requirements related to transfer L2TP Tunnel Information and L2TP Session Information from the CP function to the UP function together with a short description of L2TP function is to be specified in 3GPP TS 29.244 [3] based the clauses 6.8.1, 6.8.2 and 6.8.3.

-Editor's Note: The above conclusion depends on SA2's feedback.

-Editor's Note: Whether a security mechanism is required to transfer sensitive information depends on SA3's feedback.
+- Existing NDS/IP security mechanism (as specified in 3GPP TS 33.210 [10]) shall be used, if the information transferred from the CP function to the UP function needs to be protected.

-Annex <X> (informative): Change history
+Annex A (informative): Change history